How to switch from Avalara

 - Map products to the correct TICs (Taxability Information Codes).

-4. Final handoff and Go-Live
+4. Final handoff and go-live

-- Confirm TaxCloud will begin filing on the correct date.
+- Confirm TaxCloud’s filing start date.

-- Deactivate Avalara from your ecommerce system once TaxCloud is active.
+- Deactivate Avalara from your ecommerce system.

 - Notify states of your provider change, if required.